ilcardella/TradingBot/README.md

 ## Docker

-You can run TradingBot in a Docker container (https://docs.docker.com/).
+You can run TradingBot in a [Docker](https://docs.docker.com/) container.

-The Docker image is configured with a default TradingBot configuration and it does not have any `.credentials` files.
+The Docker images are configured with a default TradingBot configuration and it does not have any `.credentials` files.
 **You must mount these files when running the Docker container**

 ### Pull

+The Docker images are available in the official [Docker Hub](https://hub.docker.com/r/ilcardella/tradingbot).
+Currently `TradingBot` supports both `amd64` and `arm64` architectures.
 You can pull the Docker image directly from the Docker Hub.
 Latest version:
 ```